api-evangelist/providers/_store/export-import-bank-of-the-united-states.md

       credit agency of the United States.
 EXIM is an independent Executive Branch agency with a mission of supporting American jobs by facilitating the export of U.S. goods and services.
-name: About EXIM | EXIM.GOV - Export–Import Bank of the United States
+name: Export–Import Bank of the United States
 tags:
   - API
 type: Index